 Beware of: Slippery during/after rains; baboons, snakes and hikers

-Facilities: Parking, with a car guard on duty; tea room and toilet facilities
+Facilities: Parking, information and toilet facilities

 Share this route:

 All Cape fat tyre fundis eventually trek south in search of the single-track paradise that is Tokai Forest.
 Blood, sweat and granny gears is the order of the day as you wind your way up towards the Sentech mast, with a range of trail configurations awaiting you on the way down via working plantations and indigenous forest.
 You’ll find two green route sections, but otherwise it’s blue and black all the way.

 The trailhead starts at the Arboretum and from here a gruelling stretch of gravel snakes up into the rugged Table Mountain range.
 The MTB signage along the gravel road indicates access points to single-track sections, but most riders stick to the gravel road all the way up to at least the Level 4 or 5 contour roads (6km from Arboretum).
 Please respect the signage as a whole lot of the lower level gravel roads are a no-go zone as these are reserved for horse-riding.
 Also, all the trails are one direction, please don’t enter at an exit point.
 The only bi-directional trails are Your Roots, Boulders and Puff Adder.

 Turn left when you hit contour level 4 if you want to climb further to the Silvermine gate; and look out for a drop to the left and onto the Boulders single-track through stands of pine, probably the sweetest 2kay section in the whole of Tokai.
 If you instead hang right to Vlakkenberg, a gritty ride will eventually link via Level 4 through to the tar road ascending up to the radio mast.